 3. There are consequences to not getting up, and teens need to feel them.

 You bought the new alarm clock.
-You helped them come up with new sleep routine plans, and helped problem solve their sleep issues.
+You helped them come up with new sleep routine plans and helped problem-solve their sleep issues.
 But new routines and new gadgets are still not getting your kid out of bed.
-Now it’s time to for some tough love.
+Now it’s time for some tough love.